Updated: Feb 9

-I mentioned in an earlier blog about Bletchley Park, a particular architectural style called the ‘International style’, so I thought I’d tell you more about this style, as it doesn’t seem to be very well known of.
+I mentioned in an earlier blog about Bletchley Park, a particular architectural style called the ‘International style’, so I thought I’d tell you more about this style, as it doesn’t seem to be very well known.

-The international style began around the 1920’s, but it wasn’t really a co-ordinated movement, it just so happened that many new buildings of the time were of a very similar style.
-This style of building was mainly geometric forms, with an open interior layout, lots of glass, steel and reinforced concrete.
+The international style began around the 1920s, but it wasn’t really a coordinated movement, it just so happened that many new buildings of the time were of a very similar style.
+This style of building was mainly geometric forms, with an open interior layout, and lots of glass, steel and reinforced concrete.
 I would imagine that this type of building would have been a wonder to behold, with so much glass.

-The three main principals which this style focused on were:
+The three main principles which this style focused on were:

 What we interpret this as, is that this style focused more on the volume – using glass to create large light spaces whereas the mass would create the large space, but perhaps have smaller windows and ‘heavy-looking’ materials like brick walls etc. It would seem ‘heavier’ due to the lack of light in the room.